shaguniitb/ath-hugo/content/lab.md

 If you are a current PhD, Master’s or undergraduate student at Rutgers interested in working with me, please email me (sj917 [at] rutgers [dot] edu) with your CV/resume and research interests.
 I use a variety of methods in my research --- interviews, surveys, online experiments, and large-scale data analyses.
 Please indicate your skills and experiences related to any of these methods.

-I am particularly interested in working with students who want to conduct research on topics including (but not limited to):
+I am particularly interested in working with students who want to work on:

-1. Evaluating the use of reporting mechanisms on digital platforms
+1. Any of the ongoing projects (listed above)
-2. Examining the use of content labels to shape user attitudes and behaviors
+2. Extending an ongoing project in the lab
-3. Studying how transparency in post removals affect the future behaviors of end-users
+3. Exploring new ideas on the topic of content moderation or online harassment